 On May 2014, Delaware updated its energy code to 2012 IECC with amendments for residential sector and ASHRAE 90.1-2010 with amendments for the commercial sector.
 The Delaware specific amendments to the energy code can be accessed on the regulation webpage.
 These codes are effective starting November 2014 following a six month grace period.

-Delaware Energy Code is reviewed by Delaware Energy Office every three years for potential updates to the most recent version of International Energy Conservation Code (IECC) and ASHRAE Standard 90.1.
+The Delaware Energy Code is reviewed by the State Energy Office every three years for potential updates to the most recent version of the International Energy Conservation Code (IECC) and ASHRAE Standard 90.1.
+The compliance with the building code is mandatory statewide, with exception for agricultural structures as determined by the local government.
+The codes are enforced on the local level by the code officials within the county or municipality.

-In 2004, the governor signed SB 306 adopting the 2000 International Energy Conservation Code (IECC) for residential construction and American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) Standard 90.1-1999 for commercial construction.
-SB 59, signed in July of 2009, strengthened Delaware's building code, requiring 2009 IECC for new detached one- and two-story family dwellings and all other new residential buildings three stories or less constructed after July 1, 2010.
-All other new construction built after July 1, 2010, including high-rise residential, must meet ASHRAE 90.1-2007.
-The bill further requires all new residential buildings constructed after December 31, 2025, and all new commercial buildings constructed after December 31, 2030 to be zero net energy capable.
+SB 59, signed in July of 2009 requires the Delaware Energy office to establish programs to promote construction of zero net energy homes.
+The law requires all new residential buildings constructed after December 31, 2025, and all new commercial buildings constructed after December 31, 2030 to be zero net energy capable.
 To be qualified as net zero energy capable, the building must be energy efficient enough that the building would consume zero energy if the building owner chose to install on-site generation.